Unitech/pm2/README.md

 ### PM2 Plus: Expose Custom Metrics

-To get more insights on how your application behave, plug custom metrics inside your code and monitor them with the `pm2 monit` command:
+To get more insights on how your application behaves, plug custom metrics inside your code and monitor them with the `pm2 monit` command:

 In your project install [pm2-io-pm](https://github.com/keymetrics/pm2-io-apm):